 Two cache slices are implemented, by default, when any of the following configuration options are chosen:

 - More than four LITTLE cores are configured.

-- One or more big cores are configured.
+- If big cores are configured.

 - The L3 cache size is greater than 1MB.

 - A second ACE master port is configured. - Either one or two 256-bit CHI master ports is configured.